swaq-hub/AiDa/README.md

 {"response":response, "user":"AiDa"}

-# P.S: Currently we have put an hold to Social Media Intergrations until futhre notice.
+# P.S: Currently we have put an hold to Social Media Intergrations until futher notice.

 We are working to make it better......